habibcilmd-cardiologist/dr-cil/content/en/services/icd/index.md

       answer: "The ICD continuously monitors the heart.
 If it doesn't detect a dangerous rhythm, it won't deliver a shock.
 This is normal operation."
 ---

 An implantable cardioverter defibrillator (ICD) is an advanced electronic device that detects and treats life-threatening heart rhythm disorders.
 ICD is the most effective treatment method for preventing sudden cardiac death.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in ICD implantation and uses the most current technologies to protect patients' lives.

 ## What is an ICD?